Skip to content

 2. Ensure Git is initialized in your project directory

-5. Verify your internet connection for cloud API providers
+4. Verify your internet connection

 For bug reports or issues, contact me: